USS John P. Murtha (LPD 26) LCAC Ops with ACU 5

 EASTERN PACIFIC OCEAN (Sept.
-29, 2021) Boatswain’s Mate 3rd Class Jason Alexander Tyree, from Newark, Del., assigned to the amphibious transport dock ship USS John P. Murtha (LPD 26) watches as a landing craft air cushion (LCAC) attached to Assault Craft Unit (ACU) 5 is launched from the well deck during UNITAS LXII, Sept.
-29. UNITAS is the world’s longest-running maritime exercise.
+30, 2021) A landing craft air cushion (LCAC) attached to Assault Craft Unit (ACU) 5 is launched from the amphibious transport dock ship USS John P. Murtha (LPD 26) well deck during UNITAS LXII, Sept.
+30. UNITAS is the world’s longest-running maritime exercise.
 Hosted this year by Peru, it brings together multinational forces from 20 countries and includes 32 ships, four submarines, and 26 aircraft conducting operations off the coast of Lima and in the jungles of Iquitos.
 The exercise trains forces to conduct joint maritime operations and focuses on strengthening partnerships and increasing interoperability and capability between participating naval and marine forces.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Curtis D. Spencer/Released)

 |Date Taken: